-4. SIGNIFICANT ACCOUNTING JUDGEMENTS AND ESTIMATES (Continued)
+4. SIGNIFICANT ACCOUNTING JUDGEMENTS AND ESTIMATES (continued)

-Estimation uncertainty (Continued)
+Estimation uncertainty (continued)

-Percentage of completion of construction and service works
+Progress of completion of construction and service works

-Revenue recognition on a project is dependent on management's estimation of the total outcome of the construction contracts, with reference to the construction works certified by construction surveyors.
+Revenue recognition on a project is dependent on management's estimation of the total outcome of the construction contracts and is recognised using the input method, measured by reference to the proportion of costs incurred to date to the estimated total cost of the relevant contract.
 The Group reviews and revises the estimates of contract revenue, contract costs and variation orders, prepared for each construction contract as the contract progresses.
-Budgeted construction costs are prepared by management on the basis of quotations from time to time provided by the major contractors, suppliers or vendors involved and the experience of the management.
+Budgeted construction costs are prepared by management on the basis of quotations from time to time provided by the major contractors, suppliers or vendors involved and the experience of management.
 In order to keep the budget accurate and up-to-date, management conducts periodic reviews of the management budgets by comparing the budgeted amounts to the actual amounts incurred.